denniskaselow/dartemis/README.md

     static Position _constructor() => new Position._();
 }
 ```
-By using a factory constructor and calling the factory constructor in `Component` the system is able to reuse destroyed components and no garbage collection will occur as long as the world exists.
+By using a factory constructor and calling the factory constructor in `FreeListComponent`, dartemis is able to reuse destroyed components and they will not be garbage collected.
 For more information about why this is done you might want to read this article: [Free Lists For Predictable Game Performance](http://dartgamedevs.org/blog/2012/11/02/Free-Lists-For-Predictable-Game-Performance/)

 5\.
 Define a systems that should process your entities.
 The `Aspect` defines which components an entity needs to have in order to be processed by the system: